pierrestarkov/guidelines/code/general.md

 ### General

+- Naming:
-- Naming: code files should be named after the class/object/function they expose (e.g. file `Database.js` exposes class `Database`, file `errorHandling.js` exposes helper object `errorHandling`), other files should generally follow `lower-case-with-dashes.extension`
+	- Code files should be named after the module/class they expose (e.g. file `GrooveGenerator.js` exposes class `GrooveGenerator`, file `errorHandling.js` exposes helper object `errorHandling`)
+	- Other files and folders should generally follow `lower-case-with-dashes.extension`
-	- Avoid redundancy in names: if the context of a file (e.g. its containing folder) is clear, don't make it part of its name (e.g. use `storage/events.js` instead of `storage/events-storage.js`)
+	- Avoid redundancy in names: if the context of a file (e.g. its containing folder) is clear, don't make it part of its name (e.g. use `storage/Events.js` instead of `storage/EventsStorage.js`)
-- One module/class per file, with matching names (e.g. file `groove-generator.js` contains one class named `GrooveGenerator`)
+- One module/class per file, with matching names

 ### Usual organization